Jerome-debug/Regression_Model_Analyis_on_Housing_Dataset_-WK7-/README.md

 Dataset

-The dataset to use for this project can be found by following this link: [http://bit.ly/IndependentProjectWeek7Dataset (Links to an external site.)].
+The dataset to use for this project can be found by following this link: ("[http://bit.ly/IndependentProjectWeek7Dataset (Links to an external site.)]").

 Below is the dataset glossary: